maxoliinyk/bypass-paywalls-raycast/README.md

 ## Supported Browsers

-The extension supports browsers based on WebKit and Chromium engines, including but not limited to:
+The extension supports most popular browsers based on WebKit, Chromium and Gecko.
+It has been explicitly tested and confirmed to work with the following browsers:

 - Safari
 - Google Chrome
 - Microsoft Edge
+- Firefox
 - Arc
 - Brave Browser
 - Vivaldi
 - Orion

-If your favorite browser isn't listed, it might still work if it's based on WebKit or Chromium.
+- Zen

+If your browser is not on this list, the extension will attempt to treat it as a Chromium-based browser.
+This means many other browsers may work, but compatibility is not guaranteed for those not explicitly listed.
+Gecko-based browsers other than Firefox and Zen are less likely to work without being explicitly added.